alessandvoken/alessandvoken/README.md

 - 👋 Hi, I’m @alessandvoken

-- 🌱 I’m currently at IBM
+- 🌱 I’m currently working at IBM

-- 👀 I’m curious about frontend technologies and visual design

 - ⚡ Fun fact: I was a photojournalist before